Hierarchical Retrieval with Out-Of-Vocabulary Queries: A Case Study on SNOMED CT: Introduction

-To address this, we frame search with OOV queries as a hierarchical retrieval (HR) problem, where relevant results for a query are defined as their parent and ancestor concepts drawn from a hierarchical structure \cite{you2025hierarchical}, and opt to use language model-based ontology embeddings.
-In particular, two methods are applied: HiT \cite{he_language_2024} which is for concept hierarchy alone, and OnT \cite{yang2025language} which considers concept hierarchy and some relationships expressed in OWL (Web Ontology Language).
-They both jointly encode text labels by taking a language model and efficiently embed the hierarchy in a hyperbolic space, allowing direct subsumption inference with the phrases of two concepts or of a concept and a query by calling a depth-based score function.
+This data analysis result is consistent with many scenarios of querying SNOMED CT.
+For example, when patients visit a doctor or search through a healthcare information system, they lack knowledge of professional clinical terminology; thus, the terms used to describe diseases and symptoms are often close but not equal to the clinical terms.
+Even doctors are often unable to search with exact clinical terms, considering the large scale, varying levels of specificity, and high complexity of clinical terminology.

-An example of an OOV query is ``tingling pins sensation'', which has no equivalent matches in SNOMED CT.
-However, its backend concept might still be subsumed by an existing concept, shown in Fig.~\ref{fig:simple-concept-hierarchy}.
-Since the ontology embeddings capture the hierarchical structure, our method can return a chain of usable subsumer concepts (e.g., \textit{Pins and needles}) for this OOV query.
+To return promising results for these ontology OOV queries, we present a new method of applying semantic embedding for ontology hierarchical retrieval (HR), where the results for a natural language searching keyword or phrase are defined as its parent and ancestor concepts drawn from the ontology's hierarchical concept structure \cite{you2025hierarchical}.
+In particular, two language model-based ontology embedding methods are applied: the Hierarchy Transformer (HiT) \cite{he_language_2024}, which aims to embed a concept hierarchy (i.e., a taxonomy), and the Ontology Transformer (OnT) \cite{yang2025language}, which can embed an ontology's concept hierarchy, existential restrictions and concept conjunctions.
+They both encode concept labels via re-training a pre-trained encoder-based language model and efficiently preserve the concepts' hierarchy in a hyperbolic space.
+The trained embedding model allows for direct subsumption inference between concepts indicated by two arbitrary phrases by calling a depth-based scoring function.